Home / Ladakh / Leh / Food / Skyu

 FAQ Section

-How does altitude affect the cooking of Skyu?
+How does the local water affect the preparation of Skyu?

 ⚠️ Some images and descriptions on this page are generated using AI for illustrative purposes.